 Which One is Works Better?

-Although we won’t dive into this too deeply, we would like to share some reasons as to why someone would want to switch from WordPress.com to a self-hosted WordPress.org site.
+Although we won’t dive into this too deeply, we would like to share some reasons why bloggers often move WordPress.com sites to WordPress.org.
 Here are a few of them:

 - WordPress.com URLs are www.sitename.wordpress.com instead of www.sitename.com.

 - WordPress.com only offers about 60 themes to choose from.